tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

 > ![merge grammar](../grammar/diagram/Merge.png)

-Merge expressions defines a difference against a targetted record and applies that difference to produce a result record.
+Merge expressions defines a difference against a targeted record and applies that difference to produce a result record.
 Merge operations in `tremor-script` follow merge-semantics defined in [RFC 7386](https://tools.ietf.org/html/rfc7386).

 ```tremor
 let event = merge event of {"some": "record"} end